uuhnaut69/spring-reactor-example/README.md

   - **Flux:** Returns 0…N elements.
 A Flux can be endless, meaning that it can keep emitting elements forever.
 Also it can return a sequence of elements and then send a completion notification when it has returned all of its elements.

+- **Back pressure:** Components control the number of events and how often they are emitted.
+In reactive terms, your component is referred to as the subscriber and events are emitted by a publisher.
+This is important because the subscriber is in control of how much data it receives and thus will not overburden itself.

 **Important note**

 To build a truly non-blocking application, we must aim to create/use all of it’s components as non-blocking i.e. client, controller, middle services and even the database.
 If one of them is blocking the requests, our aim will be defeated.